reforia/reforia.github.io/_posts/unreal/engine/2024-12-30-bpvm-bytecode-V.md

      $53: EX_EndOfScript
 ```

-Great, looks pretty simple, now let's take a closer look at `0x3`, where we pushed a stack of `Ubergraph`
+Great, looks pretty simple, now let's take a closer look at `0x3`, where we pushed a stack for executing `Ubergraph`, a literal `int32 49` is passed in, this gets converted to `0x31` as hex, which is the offset of the bytecode in `ExecuteUbergraph_BPA_ByteCode`.
+This is how the bytecode jumps to the actual implementation of the `BeginPlay` event.

 ## ExecuteUbergraph_BPA_ByteCode
 Start with `ExecuteUbergraph_BPA_ByteCode`, from the name and previous knowledge, we know that this represents the whole event graph merged together.
-And it expect a parameter `EntryPoint` to be passed in, so that it can jump to different parts of the bytecode.
+And it expects a parameter `EntryPoint` to be passed in, so that it can jump to different parts of the bytecode.
+The following order is a simulation of the bytecode execution flow.

 - 0x0:
   - Computed Jump, offset specified by expression:
-    - Evaluated the input parameter, and jump to 0x31.
+    - Evaluated the input parameter, and jump to `0x31`.
 - 0x31:
   - debug site, no effect on execution, this is used for breakpoint mapping.
 - 0x32: